RussDev7/TerraTranslate/README.md

 + `TryGetLocalPort()` - Finds the local port.
 + `TryGetRemotePort()` - Finds the remote port.

 From there we can inspect this incoming packet and extract only the in-game text data.
-Allot of garbage is in each packet we dont need.
-The structure of Terraria packets contains a unique deluminator singal the start of a message text.
-To find this, we can capure a bunch of packets from multiple servers to find an array of bytes that is unique.
+Allot of garbage is in each packet we don’t need.
+The structure of Terraria packets contains a unique delimitator at the start of a message text.
+To find this, we can capture a bunch of packets from multiple servers to find an array of bytes that is unique.
 In my research I found `00520100` to be unique for this.

 ![T-Packet2](https://github.com/RussDev7/TerraTranslate/assets/33048298/f3fb09de-46d0-4e41-9f2f-eea65859e285)
-Then we can run the code through googles translaters API for translating before sending it to the console and recording it.
+Then we can run the code through googles translate API for translating before sending it to the console and recording it.
 Its also possible to alter the packet and send it in-game to it appears translated in-game.
-Future plans I would also like to capture in-game commands such as `/trans {msg}` or `/lang` to have the console translate to the oposing language or switch languages.
+Future plans I would also like to capture in-game commands such as `/trans {msg}` or `/lang` to have the console translate to the opposing language or switch languages.

 Code by [Yashar Aliabbasi](https://stackoverflow.com/a/52604936/8667430)
 ```csharp